valantic/vue-template/README.md

 With the update to Vue-3 and TypeScript, some basic things have changed.
 The most notable are listed here:

 1. Use `export default defineComponent({ ... })` to define your component
-2. Global Component properties need to be defiend in the `shims-xxx` files
+2. Global Vue Component properties need to be defiend in the `shims-xxx` files
-3. Mixins have been replaced by Composition API Code
+3. Mixins have been replaced by Composables (Composition API)
 4. Ref Access needs to be done via Setup Method
    [read more](https://v3.vuejs.org/guide/composition-api-template-refs.html#template-refs)
 5. Event emit does only work to the direct parent, otherwise you need to use an emitting plugin